-An implant releasing the gonadotropin hormone-releasing hormone agonist histrelin maintains medical castration for up to 30 months in metastatic prostate cancer
+An implant releasing the gonadotropin hormone-releasing hormone agonist histrelin maintains medical castration for up to 30 months in metastatic prostate cancer (HTML)

 Chertin,Boris; Spitz,Irving M.; Lindenberg,Tzina; Algur,Nurit; Zer,Tami; Kuzma,Petr; Moo-Young,Alfred J.; Catane,Raphael; Farkas,Amicur

 Publication date: 2000

 The administration of gonadotropin hormone-releasing hormone agonists is well established for treating metastatic prostate cancer.
 In an ongoing study we evaluated the effect of a long acting implant that releases the gonadotropin hormone-releasing hormone agonist histrelin ([ImBzl]D-His6, Pro9-Net) in 15 patients with disseminated prostate cancer.